Columbia 400 Training

 Overview – Lancair Columbia 400 Initial Transition Training

 Ground training on the Columbia 400 includes aircraft systems, engine management, turbocharger operations, oxygen usage, high altitude considerations, preflight procedures, avionics management, and automation management.
-The training is tailored to the experience of the individual pilot.
+The training is tailored to the experience level of the individual pilot.

 Flight training for the Columbia 400 includes: